Lots of negotiations get off to the wrong start because the parties involved have not taken the time to define clearly the areas where they disagree.

 If, for example, you are selling your car, you may want to use the Kelly Blue Book, especially since Blue Book values tend to be slightly higher than those found in other such sources.

-This resource favours the seller, but is still a recognized, fair standard.
+This resource favors the seller but is still a recognized, fair standard.

-By setting the standards for final judgement of the solution, you should frame the issues, take greater control of the process, frame the standard to you advantage and set the stage to win.
+By setting the standards for the final judgment of the solution, you should frame the issues, take greater control of the process, frame the standard to your advantage, and set the stage to win.

 Doing all these things won’t make you an expert negotiator, but practicing these negotiation skills will make you stronger and help you learn lessons the experienced pros have discovered through lots of trial and error.